 Skydive operations have the option to opt into the only national skydiving organization recognized by the Federal Aviation Administration called the United States Parachute Association [USPA].
 Part of what USPA does is set standards for training, licensing, and progression in the sport.
 We here at Skydive Monroe have opted in and are what’s called a USPA Group Member and follow a program called Accelerated Freefall [AFF] that uses the skill requirement outlined by USPA for the first basic certification called the A License.

-Every skydiving center has the freedom to tailor their student training programs which leads to a lot of variances between each place.
+Every skydiving center has the freedom to tailor its student training programs which leads to a lot of variances between each place.
 At Skydive Monroe, you can choose to begin your solo skydiving journey with a tandem OR by doing the first AFF Solo after the appropriate training.
 Here’s a snapshot of the AFF progression to certification: